vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.10.3 investigate: add check internet connection, fix investigate not display all mirror, add ability do display investigate when all mirrors fail. fix retry is not updated
 * v0.10.2 removed sync field, is not portable and not have very good information, add more performance, change default timeout to 8s
 * v0.10.1 permanently removed the use of local database. with systemd if it fails for 5 attempts it will stop and try again the following day
 * v0.10.0 from issue 6, ghostmirror required the first mirror to be working in order to have a database similar to the one on your PC in order to perform the comparison.
 Given the developments this is no longer necessary and an alternative mirror will now be sought